Pagamento na entrega on Shopify: the Brazilian COD reality check

 COD only where you can actually deliver it

-CEP-prefix zones, BRL fees, value caps — pagamento na entrega for the areas your operation really serves.
+CEP-prefix zones, BRL fees via linked rates, value caps: pagamento na entrega for the areas your operation really serves.
+From $4.99/month with a 7-day free trial.

 ›Can I offer COD via Correios in Brazil?